Boosting Biofilter Performance Part 3: Conquering Biological Oxygen Demand (BOD)

 - If you have a system without direct access to the pipelines for cleaning them, you need to create one.

+It’s a fact.
+The pipe needs to be cleaned.
+End of story.
 Put in access points that allow you to do it.
 Please and thank you.

 The Heavy Artillery: Ozone (O₃)